 This command runs the "fivpt" program to peak on a source.
 It does this by measuring the power level on two slices through the source.
-Normally you would wait for the source to be acquired before typing this command, but if the antenna isn't onsource, "fivpt" will wait for up to one minute for onsource to be achieved before giving up.
+Normally you would wait for the source to be acquired before typing this command, but if the antenna isn't onsource and "aquir" isn't running, "fivpt" will wait for up to one minute for onsource to be achieved before giving up.
 When "fivpt" finishes normally it prints an "offset" record.
-If some very nominal checks of whether this was a good peak or not are passed, the "offset" record will have two ones "1 1" at the end signifying success.
+If some very nominal checks of whether this was a good peak are passed, the "offset" record will have two ones "1 1" at the end signifying success.
 The first four parameters in the "offset" record are: (1) first axis coordinate, (2) second axis coordinate, (3) first axis offset, and (4) second axis offset.
-The "xoffset" record for cosine of the second axis coordinate (the "cross" offset) and the sigmas of the offsets (first axis offset also corrected).
+The "xoffset" record contains similar information, but reports the first axis offset corrected for cosine of the second axis coordinate (the "cross" offset) and the sigmas of the offsets (first axis sigma also corrected for the elevation).
+The values in the "xoffset" record are generally more useful than the "offset" record for a quick determination of whether the pointing is good.